 * Close the value(s) to the skimmers and lower the pool water to approx. 10 cm below the mouth of the skimmer in the swimming pool, although please refer to any recommendations from the swimming pool installer and / or instruction guides from the manufacturer.

-* After 24hrs and whilst the water is still circulating via the bottom drain add OPC Winterguard Copper or OPC Winterguard Copper Free or Klearpool Copper Long Life Algaecide (all of these products act as a long term protection against algae during the closed season).
+* After 24hrs and whilst the water is still circulating via the bottom drain add Winterguard Copper or OPC Winterguard Copper Free or Klearpool Copper Long Life Algaecide (all of these products act as a long term protection against algae during the closed season).
 Add product evenly around the swimming pool and allow to thoroughly circulate.

 * Remove and store in dry conditions, any ladders, diving boards, summer cover and other equipment.